czyys/dustforceguide/README.md

 ### Keyboard or Controller ###

 Whatever you find more comfortable.
 There are or were top players using either.
-Until you become considerably experienced with the game you won’t be able to take advantage of unique differences each offers.

-However in case you’re on the fence and feel like knowing some differences is what’s going to make you choose one, then here’s some more information (without getting into specifics):

-* Analog stick makes sure you’re not going to accidentally hold both left and right when switching directions.
-* Tech requiring Double Tap Dash enabled is only effectively executable on keyboard.
-Because of this some top times strats on a few levels are significantly harder to do with controller.
-* Also with Double Tap Dash it’s easier to do very fast Ledge Cancels (used on almost every level).
-Very hard to take advantage of when using controller.

-If you decide to pick keyboard, whether to you use a mechanical one is up to your own preference.
-Just like earlier, whatever feels better to you.
+If you decide to pick keyboard, whether to you use a mechanical one is up to your own preference as well.
 There are even players who prefer arcade sticks.
 I use keyboard - Cougar 200K, although first half of my playtime was mostly on a laptop keyboard.

 Whatever you choose it’s very important to make sure your control scheme doesn’t suffer from ghosting (more on that below).